 6. Evaluate your bank: I’ve banked at Citi for nearly 20 years.
 Still, each year I ask myself if there are better options out there.
 And when I need to open a savings account or CD, I don’t limit myself to Citi.
 Instead, I look for the highest yields available.
 So look at where you keep your cash and ask yourself whether you can do better.

 8. Scrub your monthly expenses: It’s amazing how many creative ways there are to save money.
-You can reduce telephone bills by moving to Ooma or MagicJack, you can reduce heating and cooling bills in countless ways, including using programmable thermostats and CFL bulbs.
+You can reduce telephone bills by moving to MNVOs like Republic Wireless or a prepaid plan.
+You can reduce heating and cooling bills in countless ways, including using programmable thermostats and CFL bulbs.
 You can rid yourself of cable and still enjoy most TV shows.
 The list goes on and on.
 If you want more ideas, check out my free book, 99 Painless Ways to Save Money.

 9. Consider refinancing your mortgage: Although rates have ticked up a bit lately, they are still at historic lows.
 If you haven’t refinanced, now is the time to consider it.
 This one move could save you hundreds of dollars a month and thousands of dollars over the life of your mortgage.

 10. Evaluate all of your insurance: Once a year, we reevaluate all of our insurance.
 We examine our deductibles to see if we can save money by raising them.
 We ask whether we need all of the insurance we have.
 And we shop for better rates, which is easy to do online.